hannahbarrongithub/Abaqus-Plug-in-for-Inserting-Zero-Thickness-Cohesive/README.md

 8. Select the "add pore pressure nodes" option to insert the pore-pressure cohesive elements and create a pore-pressure node (intermediate node) set “PorePressure Midnodes”.

+9. Set the thickness options, the plug-in can insert cohesive elements with thickness on the interface between different element sets.

 Notices:
 1. If cohesive elements are not on the boundaries(interfaces), you can insert elements only once for the origin part.